 I was pleased to chair the next session, Mobile Beyond the Museum, looking at how we are using mobile to engage audiences outside the walls of our institutions.

-First up I was pleased to introduce Alex Butterworth, talking about a project he worked on with us at Oxford University Museums, Box of a Delights.
+First up I was excited to introduce Alex Butterworth, talking about a project he worked on with us at Oxford University Museums, Box of a Delights.
 Alex has written and designed innovative works of cultural and historical interpretation for a broad range of media.
 His work includes story engines for console games, virtual world dramaturgy, data visualisation as biography, television drama-documentary, and books, most recently “The World That Never Was”.
 He is the founder of Amblr, which works with geolocation technology as a narrative medium.
 The premise of Box as a story is that there is some force at work in the city which has caused the objects to escape from the confines of museums and take up residence in locations around the city with some resonance for them.
 This same force has corrupted a mobile audioguide, enabling the user to hear the voices of these objects.
 As the user collects the objects, they also collect pieces of a story, that will help them solve the mystery of what is happening in the city.
-This is delivered as a geolocative iOS app, with content triggered by the users location.
+This is delivered as a geolocative iOS app, with content triggered by the user’s location.
 Alex spoke about the challenges of authoring this kind of content, and produced one of the most quotable sentences of the day: ‘Mobile phone as magical device’.

 Next we had a presentation from Anna Rhodes from Buxton Museum and Ben Bedwell from Wander Anywhere about a mobile product they developed called Collections in the Landscape.
 Anna has worked at Buxton Museum and Art gallery since 2010 and has been instrumental in getting the museum active on social media.
-As Buxton Museum is run by a Local Authority, this has not always been an easy task as the Council, like many, has traditionally been risk adverse when it comes to new technologies.
+As Buxton Museum is run by a Local Authority, this has not always been an easy task as their Council, like many, has traditionally been risk adverse when it comes to new technologies.
 As a researcher and designer, Ben has personal and professional interests in making location-based technologies more accessible, and in mapping out the potential of these technologies to change the way we explore our heritage and culture.
 He has worked together with numerous collaborators over the past two years to develop and release a platform (Wander Anywhere) for individuals and organisations to learn about and prototype location-based experiences, without breaking the bank or becoming programmers.
 Together they developed a series of web apps for Buxton that took the collection out to relevant locations in the countryside, engaging audiences before drawing them back to the museum.
 Most impressively, this was achieved by a very small museum, on a very small budget.
 They used a light WordPress interface (necessary when expecting sites to load in the middle of the countryside) alongside GPS plugins (built by Ben).

 The final speaker in our session was Rick Lawrence from the a Royal Albert Memorial Museum in Exeter talking about their Dartmoor project, a talk with the apt title ‘On Dartmoor, no one can hear you Google’.
 Rick was responsible for getting RAMM online in 2009, and since then has worked to embed digital culture throughout the museum.
 Similar to the other two projects, it took objects and stories from the museum and located them on Dartmoor to be discovered and engaged with in situ.
 Dartmoor also posed similar challenges in terms of mobile reception and offering a satisfying digital experience ‘in the wild’.
-Rick was also able to share experiences of working with a higher education institution on the project as part of REACT and share how they enabled users to participate and feed in their own stories.
+Rick was also able to share experiences of working with a higher education institution on the project as part of REACT, and share how they enabled users to participate and feed in their own stories.

 The final panel session of the day was chaired by Martin Bazley and looked at Connections Beyond the Organisation.
 Speakers included Rebecca Bartlet from Ammba/Nymbol discussing working with Imperial War Museum North and the Greater Manchester Centenary Partnership to develop a connected digital experience across the multiple organisations working with first world war stories.
 Next Stephen Brown from De Montfort University discussed methods of linking real world data.
-The final speak Oluwatoyin Sogbesan talked about how museums should be using digital to connect their collections with source communities and allow them to both engage with the collections and offer their own interpretation to a broader public.
+The final speaker, Oluwatoyin Sogbesan, talked about how museums should be using digital to connect their collections with source communities and allow them to both engage with the collections and offer their own interpretation to a broader public.
 This final talk was most discussed in the Q&A, with none disputing the value of source community engagement and interpretation, but with significant discussion of the methods for how this should be achieved.
 In particular the question of opening up debate about objects naturally raised the question of policing that debate.
 In my opinion, while museums have responsibility to ensure that their collections are treated ethically, and should not let companies or extremist groups acquire culturally sensitive images to be used in inappropriate ways, and while museums have the responsibility to put information out there so that people can form their opinions on the basis of good evidence, it is not the place of museums to police what someone thinks about an object, even if we don’t agree with it, and to trust others to be able to tell the difference between someone’s opinion and the facts.
 But that is just my personal opinion…

 The final keynote was delivered by Ross Parry of Leicester University, reflecting on the day.
 He described us as living in a post digital age – though many still ask whether the museums sector is yet a post digital workplace?
 With so many people working across our organisations now having some digital activity within their remit, this raised the question of who would attend the Museums Computer Group conference 5 years from now?
 While digital will not be a silo of activity within the sector, I think in 5 years we will still be grappling with the swiftly changing way that people use digital as part of their lives, so there will still be a place for something like this within our sector.